rajashekar9/shop-management/README.md

         FOREIGN KEY (user_id) REFERENCES users(user_id)
     );

-Now navigate to project root repository in command prompt and run the following command to start the project
+Now navigate to project root repository in command prompt and run the following commands to start the project
+    - "cd functions" (Navigates to functions folder where you have package.json)
+    - "npm install" (By running this command it will install all the required dependencies)
-    - "npm start" or "node index.js"
-    BY running the above command node server will be running on your localhost on port 5001
+    - "npm start" or "node index.js" (BY running this command node server will be running on your localhost on port 5001)

 Note: There is a chance of getting authentication issue when accessing the database from the node.
 If you are facing this issue while registering the users then follow the following steps to get rid out of it